 No, that is for the school to organise.
 We can pick you up and drop you off in Heyfield if you choose to take public transport ( which is usually a less costly and environmentally friendly option).
 However you are also welcome to organise a coach or minibus to our front gate.

 How much does it cost?

 Do you have accreditation?

 Yes.
 Wollangarra is accredited with the Victorian Tourism Industry Council (VTIC).
 This is the main governing body tourism in Victoria.
 They use the Quality Tourism Framework to accredit organisations and ensure that stringent safety measures are put in place and audit camps on a regular basis.
 We also are members of the Australian Camps Association and Outdoor Victoria to ensure that we are getting the most up to date industry information.

 How many teachers need to accompany a group?

 This depends on school policy.
-The Stage I program can run without any teachers at all, as we supply our own staff, however most schools prefer to send one teacher as a school representative.
+Our programs can run without any teachers at all, as we supply our own staff.
+However, most schools prefer to send one teacher as a school representative.
 Up to two teachers may accompany the group at no additional cost.
 Every teacher after that is charged the standard student price.

 Is the teacher required to participate?

 Absolutely.
 We explain to the young people at the beginning of the week that we are all a community, which means each of us needs to do our part to make the community work effectively.
 This includes teachers.
 We ask that they participate in the hike and all other group activities, especially as it is a unique opportunity to get to know their students outside of the classroom environment.